mkalus/segrada/src/main/resources/documentation/en/run.md

 * Run the `start_mac.command` in the folder you just extracted.
 If the launcher does **not** start, you have to install Java.
 For some braindead reason, Apple requires you to install the JDK if you want to run Java programs.
 Visit the [Java Download Site on Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and choose one of the JDKs (e.g. Java SE Development Kit 8u66 for Mac 64bit) for your platform.
+If you use Homebrew you should be able to install Java using the command `brew cask install java`.
 * You should see the launcher window similar to the one above.
 * _Optionally:_ Select a path with an existing database.
 Default is the folder `segrada_data` in the folder where Segrada.exe and the other program files are located.